Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

     ```

     :::note
         A sink annotation is connected to the output stream to log the output events.
-You can view the logged events by simply clicking on the `Log Viewer` button on the stream worker editor tab.
+You can view the logged events by clicking on the **Log Viewer** on the stream worker editor tab.
 For more information about adding sinks to publish events, see the [Publishing Data](publishing-data.md).
     :::

 4. To define how the output is derived, add the `select` statement as follows: